Telephone Triage

 - Previous or recent medical diagnoses.
 A patient who is immediately postoperative may call with symptoms of severe nausea and vomiting.
 The nurse may prematurely conclude that the symptoms are due to effects of anesthesia and fail to explore or assess the patient further for possible complications, leading to a possible delay in care.
 Or a patient who was “seen recently in the ED” may now be experiencing new, unrelated symptoms, which must be re-evaluated onsite.

 - Existing treatment plan appears to be incorrect or ineffective.
 The nurse or patient may not recognize that new symptoms might be due to complications.
-Either of them might ascribe it to a failure of treatment or medication, i.e., inadequate pain medication in the case of uncontrolled post-op pain.
-A patient who is “on an antibiotic” should not lull the nurse into thinking that it is effective (as with MRSA).
+Either of them might ascribe it to a failure of treatment or medication (e.g., inadequate pain medication in the case of uncontrolled post-op pain).

 - Denial, downplaying, explaining away.
-For example, the first symptom of an MI is denial.
+For example, the first response to an MI or other life-threatening situation is denial.

 - Nonacute initial presentations.
 The rule of thumb to beware of the developing disease applies particularly in cases of abdominal pain, respiratory problems, diarrhea, nausea and vomiting, fever, or marked change in activities of daily living (ADLs).
 For example, what starts out as vague abdominal pain with low-grade fever may quickly develop into the classic picture of appendicitis.